ellipsis/ellipsis/README.md

     -v, --version  show version

   Commands:
-    install        install new module
+    install        install new package
-    uninstall      uninstall module
+    uninstall      uninstall package
-    new            create a new module
+    new            create a new package
-    list           list installed modules
+    list           list installed packages
-    links          list symlinks installed globally or for a module available      list modules available for install
+    links          list symlinks installed globally or for a package available      list packages available for install
-    pull           git pull all modules
+    pull           git pull all packages
-    push           git push all modules
+    push           git push all packages
-    status         show status of all modules
+    status         show status of all packages
 ```

 ### Configuration